Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems: Numerical simulation

-We consider the unicycle model given in \eqref{eq:unicycle} with $c_{1}=0.01$ and $c_{2}=0.02$.
-We divide a $10$ second time horizon into $N=20$ subintervals, starting at $t_{0}=0$ and ending at $t_{f}=10$.
+We consider the unicycle model given in \eqref{eq:unicycle} with $c_{1}=0.03$ and $c_{2}=0.05$.
+We divide a $15$ second time horizon into $N=20$ subintervals, starting at $t_{0}=0$ and ending at $t_{f}=15$.
 The cost function $J$ in \eqref{eq:SDP} is set as $-\trace{Q_{0}}+\trace{Q_{N}}$ to maximize the funnel entry and minimize the funnel exit.
-The nominal trajectory illustrated in Fig. \ref{fig:statefunnel}. starts at $(0, 0)$ and ends at $(4, 8)$.
-Two state constraints for avoiding two obstacles are taken into account, resulting in nonconvex state constraints as shown in Fig. \ref{fig:statefunnel}.
-These nonconvex constraints are linearized around the nominal trajectory to generate the polytopic constraints in the form of \eqref{eq:polytopoic_constraints}.
+The nominal trajectory illustrated in Fig. \ref{fig:statefunnel} starts at $(0, 0)$, passes through $(4, 8)$, and ends at $(8, 0)$.
+A state constraint for avoiding an obstacle is taken into account, resulting in a nonconvex state constraint as shown in Fig. \ref{fig:statefunnel}.
+This nonconvex constraint is linearized around the nominal trajectory to generate the polytopic constraints in the form of \eqref{eq:polytopoic_constraints}.
 The constraints for inputs are defined as follows: $0\leq u_{1}\leq2$ (m/s) and $\abs{u_{2}}\leq1.5$ (rad/s).
-The constant $\lambda_{w}$ is chosen as $0.4$ and the parameter $Q_{max}$ for the maximum funnel size is set to $\text{diag}(2^{2},2^{2},(30\pi/180)^{2})$.
-To estimate $\gamma_{k}$ and $\beta_{k}$, we sample 100 triples of $(\eta_{s},\xi_{s},w_{s})$ and 20 samples of $\Delta(t_{s})$ for each subinterval $[t_{k},t_{k+1}]$.
-The Mosek solver is used to solve the SDP \eqref{eq:SDP}.
-The code for the simulation can be found in \href{https://github.com/taewankim1/funnel_synthesis_by_copositivity}{ {\path{https://github.com/taewankim1/funnel_synthesis_by_copositivity}}}.
+The parameter $Q_{max}$ for the maximum funnel size is set to $\text{diag}(2^{2},2^{2},(20\pi/180)^{2})$.
+To estimate $(\gamma_i){k}$ and $\beta_{k}$, we sample 100 triples of $(\eta_{s},\xi_{s},w_{s})$ and 20 samples of $\Delta(t_{s})$ for each subinterval $[t_{k},t_{k+1}]$.